-- Section 5.
-The Illinois Pension Code is amended by changing

-Section 22-101B as follows: - 6 (40 ILCS 5/22-101B)
+- 1 AMENDMENT TO SENATE BILL 2933 2 AMENDMENT NO. .
+Amend Senate Bill 2933 by replacing 3 everything after the enacting clause with the following: "Section 5.
+The Illinois Pension Code is amended by 4 changing Section 22-101B as follows: 5 6 (40 ILCS 5/22-101B) 7 Sec.

-- 7 Sec.
 22-101B.
-Health Care Benefits. - (a) The Chicago Transit Authority (hereinafter referred to in this Section as the "Authority") shall take all actions lawfully available to it to separate the funding of health care benefits for retirees and their dependents and survivors from the funding for its retirement system.
-The Authority shall endeavor to achieve this separation as soon as possible, and in any event no later than July 1, 2009. - (b) Effective 90 days after the effective date of this amendatory Act of the 95th General Assembly, a Retiree Health Care Trust is established for the purpose of providing health care benefits to eligible retirees and their dependents and survivors in accordance with the terms and conditions set forth in this Section 22-101B.
-The Retiree Health Care Trust shall be solely responsible for providing health care benefits to eligible retirees and their dependents and survivors upon the exhaustion of the account established by the Retirement Plan for Chicago Transit Authority Employees pursuant to Section

-401(h) of the Internal Revenue Code, but no earlier than

-January 1, 2009 and no later than July 1, 2009 by no later than
+Health Care Benefits. (a) The Chicago Transit Authority (hereinafter referred to 8 in this Section as the "Authority") shall take all actions 9 10 lawfully available to it to separate the funding of health care 11 benefits for retirees and their dependents and survivors from 12 the funding for its retirement system.
+The Authority shall - (b) Effective 90 days after the effective date of this amendatory Act of the 95th General Assembly, a Retiree Health any event no later than July 1, 2009.

+endeavor to achieve this separation as soon as possible, and in

+Care Trust is established for the purpose of providing health care benefits to eligible retirees and their dependents and survivors in accordance with the terms and conditions set forth in this Section 22-101B.
+The Retiree Health Care Trust shall be solely responsible for providing health care benefits to eligible retirees and their dependents and survivors upon the exhaustion of the account established by the Retirement Plan for Chicago Transit Authority Employees pursuant to Section 401(h) of the Internal Revenue Code of 1986, but no earlier than January 1, 2009 and no later than July 1, 2009.